 Step 2: begin kneading the dough to form a ball that's moist enough to stay together, but not coming off on your hands.
 Keep rolling and pressing with your palm for a few minutes.

-Note: if the dough appears too crumbly, add a tbsp of water at a time until you are able to form a texture similar to play-dough.
+Note: if the dough appears too crumbly, add a tablespoon of water at a time until you are able to form a texture similar to play-dough.
 If it becomes too sticky, add in more masa harina.

 Step 3: start breaking off pieces of the dough to form small balls.
 Roll each piece of dough in between your palms until smooth (you should get about 14-16 empanadas out of this recipe).